Akritas, Kilkis

-Akritas (Ακρίτας, old name: Βλαδάγια Vladaya / Vladagia) is a village situated in the municipal unit of Doirani, in the Kilkis regional unit of Central Macedonia, Greece.
+Akritas (Ακρίτας, old name: Βλαδάγια Vladaya / Vladagia) is a village situated in the municipal unit of Doirani of the municipality of Kilkis, in the Kilkis regional unit of Central Macedonia, Greece.

 Geography

 The village is located 3.5 km south of Doiran Lake and the Greek village of Doirani.

 The terrain around Akritas is hilly to the northwest, but to the southeast it is flat.
 The highest point nearby is 331 metres above sea level, 1.0 km southwest of Akritas.
 Around Akritas it is quite sparsely populated, with 42 inhabitants per square kilometre.
 The nearest major community is Drosato, 5.5 km east of Akritas.
 The area around Akritas consists mostly of agricultural land.